masqu3rad3/trigger/docs/source/interface.rst

 3. Settings Panel
 ~~~~~~~~~~~~~~~~~

 Displays settings for selected action.
-More detail on action types
+There are detailed eplanations for each action in :ref:`actions` section

 4. Build Rig Button
 ~~~~~~~~~~~~~~~~~~~